Skip to Content

 How do you choose which one to go with?
 Well, simply put, go ahead and choose a variety that will produce the characteristics you prefer.

 Slicing cucumbers are long and slender with a dark green skin.
-Some examples of variety names include:
+Some examples of cucumber varieties include:

 • Dasher